naveenreddy1334/Disaster-Assessment-Aerial-Intelligence-System-DAAIS-/README.md

-# Disaster Assessment Aerial Intelligence System (DAAIS)
+# Disaster Assessment Aerial System (DAAS)

 A smart and efficient aerial intelligence system designed for rapid disaster assessment using drone imagery and computer vision.
 This project utilizes deep learning and geospatial analysis to detect and classify disaster-impacted areas, enabling timely responses and resource allocation.

 ## Project Overview

-Disaster Assessment Aerial Intelligence System (DAAIS) aims to:
+Disaster Assessment Aerial System (DAAS) aims to:
 - Automate the detection of disaster zones from aerial/drone images.
 - Classify the severity of damage using machine learning.
 - Provide visual and geospatial insights for emergency response teams.